TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 services.
 These are containers for actions that may belong to the domain of application but can't be assigned to any particular object.

-A service should be stateless, ie should not use or manipulate internal states.
+A service should be stateless.
+This means it should not use or manipulate internal states.
 A service should be used, without knowing its internal state to be known be taken into account.
 A service often receives entities or value objects as input and performs complex operations on them.